NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Once they tell you what the charges are, they will ask you your plea and then assign you one of the judges in the district where your case is pending.
 At the same time, they are going to decide whether you are to be detained or if you could be released on some sort of a condition, such as a signature bond or a property bond.

-Once your bond is set, your judge is decided, and you have got your attorney, the case is going to move forward and the government is going to have to give your attorney all the discovery in the case.
-Typically, there is going to be a status conference at some point, where the judge is going to see what is going on with the case.
+Once your bond is set, your judge is decided, and you have your attorney, the case will move forward.
+The government will have to give your attorney all the discovery.
+Typically, there will be a status conference at some point, where the judge will see what is going on with the case.

-Ultimately, either some sort of a plea bargain is going to be offered to you or if you are innocent of the crime, the case will eventually be set for trial.
+Ultimately, either a plea bargain will be offered to you, or if you are innocent of the crime, the case will eventually be set for trial.

 You are going to want to talk to your federal criminal defense attorney about whether or not it is wise to attempt to work with federal authorities in your case.